christianalfoni/EffectsStream/README.md

 document.body.querySelector('#button').addEventListener('click', stream.bind())
 ```

-Conceptually we are now thinking about the button clicks as a stream a stream of clicks, where we express how to manage each click.
+Conceptually we are now thinking about the button clicks as a stream of clicks, where we express how to manage each click.
 The first **map** indicates that we want to map each click into a new value, which is the user requested from the server.
 The **forEach** indicates that for each user returned we want to render the username.

 The benefits here is that the code is more *declarative*, meaning we are encouraged to describe this flow referencing functions that does the actual job of each step.
 This helps a lot as complexity increases, but we also get other benefits here.
 Lets say we do not want to make another request and render again if we are already requesting the user.